-Overall, priority will be given to those Hub members with a demonstrable track record of work that meets FAN's objectives.
+Overall, priority will be given to those Hub members with a demonstrable track record of work that meets FAN's objectives and to projects based on screening independent British and international films that are outside of mainstream, and which help audiences experience a rich diversity of stories on screen.

 If you are not able to meet this requirement, please look at our Pitch Pot programme which is designed for smaller or more experimental projects.

-Activity supported by The Film Exhibition Fund can vary in length, scale and format - all delivery, however, should take place between April 2025 and early March 2026.
+Activity supported by The Film Exhibition Fund can vary in length, scale and format - all delivery, however, should take place between September 2025 and February 2026.

-Members can apply for $\pm 2,000 - \pm 10,000$ per year to support audience facing screening projects.
+Members can apply for £2,000 - £10,000 per year to support audience-facing screening projects.
 Please note that projects seeking the maximum sum will be expected to respond most strongly to these guidelines.